heydarov93/Job_application_management/README.md

 # Job Application Management Dashboard

-## This project is for practice some React concepts
+## This project is for practicing some React concepts